Kolkata Family Court – Mutual Consent Divorce at Bankshall, B.B.D. Bagh

 Questions Kolkata Couples Ask

-Behala falls within South 24 Parganas, not Kolkata District — so your petition would be filed at Alipore District Court, not the Bankshall Family Court.
+Behala falls within South 24 Parganas, not Kolkata District — so your petition is filed at Alipore District Court, not Bankshall.
 The same applies for Joka, Tollygunge, Garia, and Baruipur.
 It is a common confusion because these areas feel like part of Kolkata, but administratively they fall under a different district.
-If you are near the boundary, we confirm the correct court by checking your residential address against district boundaries before any drafting begins.
+If you are near a boundary, we confirm the correct court before any drafting begins.

 Yes.
 A pending 498A does not bar mutual consent divorce.
-In Kolkata, as in Delhi, this combination is common — and settlement agreements in mutual divorce matters routinely include terms for the complainant's cooperation in quashing the 498A at Calcutta High Court after the decree is obtained.
-The court examines the settlement to confirm it is voluntary and not coerced, which is even more important in cases with parallel criminal proceedings.
-The quashing petition at the High Court is typically filed after the divorce decree is in hand.
+Settlement agreements in Kolkata mutual divorce matters routinely include terms for the complainant's cooperation in quashing the 498A at the Calcutta High Court after the decree is obtained.
+The court examines the settlement to confirm it is voluntary and not coerced.
+The quashing petition is typically filed after the divorce decree is in hand — and the Calcutta High Court's proximity to Bankshall makes this step logistically manageable.

 Documentation and petition preparation are handled entirely remotely.
-For the First Motion, physical appearance is generally expected — either both spouses attend, or one with a properly notarised and UK-apostilled Special Power of Attorney.
+For the First Motion, physical appearance is generally expected — either both spouses attend, or one with a properly notarised and authenticated Special Power of Attorney.
 For the counselling session and Second Motion, video conferencing may be permitted at the court's discretion where overseas employment is documented.
-We structure NRI cases from the outset to plan one consolidated India visit rather than multiple trips.
+We structure NRI cases to plan one consolidated India visit rather than multiple trips.

 The divorce decree does not transfer the property — that requires a separately documented and registered agreement.
 Your MOU must specify whether the flat is sold and proceeds divided, transferred to one spouse with the other compensated, or retained jointly under a time-bound exit arrangement.
 The home loan is a separate contract with the bank — both names remain liable regardless of the decree.
-Your settlement must address who services the EMI until the loan is closed or transferred, what happens on default, and who bears the West Bengal stamp duty and registration charges for any title transfer.
-These details are frequently overlooked and create post-decree disputes years later.
+Your settlement must address who services the EMI until the loan is closed or transferred, and who bears West Bengal stamp duty and registration charges for any title transfer.

-The most consistent delay triggers at Kolkata Family Court are: filing in the wrong court (Bankshall vs. Alipore vs. Barasat jurisdiction error), incomplete settlement terms flagged at the First Motion, non-appearance on hearing dates, and the court's high overall caseload.
-West Bengal has among the highest pending matrimonial case volumes in India — which means a filing error or missed date pushes the next available slot back by weeks.
+The most consistent delay triggers are: filing in the wrong court — Bankshall versus Alipore versus Barasat jurisdiction confusion — incomplete settlement terms flagged at the First Motion, non-appearance on hearing dates, and the court's high overall caseload.
+West Bengal has among the highest pending matrimonial case volumes in India, which means a filing error or missed date pushes the next available slot back by weeks.
 Thorough preparation before the petition is filed is the single most effective way to keep the matter on track.

 We Handle Kolkata Cases End to End